kul96/Django/README.md

 # install
 # setup virtual enviorment for project
 > pip install virtual envwrapper-win
+> why? because every project have diff setting of django so we create separate env. we
+> cann't create env than same setting for all django project
 # create enviroment
 > mkvirtualenv Project_name
 # install Django